yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    IMAGE_INSTALL:append = " strace"

-Use of the syntax is important - specifically, the space between the quote and the package name, which is ``strace`` in this example.
+Use of the syntax is important; specifically, the leading space after the opening quote and before the package name, which is ``strace`` in this example.
 This space is required since the ``:append`` operator does not add the space.